anassfresco/pandas-python-/README.md

 # pandas-python-
-summury to learn data analysis with python and pandas
+summuay to learn data analysis with python and pandas